Update: link-rot repaired, November 2019.

 The Horror Stories of Robert E. Howard.

-Sadly Tantor can’t sell into the UK, and nor are downloads available through Audible.co.uk.
+Sadly it seems Tantor can’t sell into the UK, and nor are downloads available through Audible.co.uk.
 So Brits will have to go to eBay and pay a premium (the days of bargains on eBay are long gone, as are the days of cheap trans-Atlantic shipping), or have an American friend buy them for you and send them over.

 Also by Howard in audio…